Gratitude Challenge Day 7: Give Thanks to Yourself

-In Day 16: Appreciate Yourself of our premium character transformation program on PE, Be a Better Me in 30 Days Program, I assign participants the task of self-love, where they assess their level of self-love, write a list of 30 things (or more) they appreciate about themselves, and finally write a letter of appreciation to themselves.
+In Day 16: Appreciate Yourself of Be a Better Me in 30 Days Program, I assign participants the task of self-love, where they assess their level of self-love, write a list of 30 things (or more) they appreciate about themselves, and finally write a letter of appreciation to themselves.

 For the participants, this task is always revealing, because they realize that they don’t love themselves as much as they should, or for some, not at all.
 It’s unfortunate because of all the people we encounter in our lifetime, we are the one constant who is always there.
 We are always so cognizant of others’ presence, always trying to be there for others–to help others–yet we don’t realize that we are a person too.

 This little “me” in us — he/she has always been there since we were born.
 He/she has always been there to weather challenges, overcome hardships, and help us craft the life that we want.
 He/she is always there during our heartaches, our moments of sadness, moments of insecurity, times of loneliness and times of disappointment.

 Our gratitude challenge is to cultivate the habit of gratitude and express gratitude for all things in our life–and that includes ourselves.
 As we give thanks to the marvelous things in our lives, from the things in our lives, to our food, to other people, to our adversaries, to even our lives themselves, let’s not forget to give thanks to us.